 In general, enterprises in the PRC are subject to income tax at a statutory rate of 25%.
-For our subsidiaries located in Shandong, Jiangsu, Anhui, Henan and Sichuan provinces, income tax is levied at the statutory rate of 25% on income as reported in the statutory financial statements after appropriate tax adjustments except in 2009 and 2010, in accordance with local provisional tax regulations in Henan province, the local tax authority in Zhengzhou determined that the taxable income of our PRC subsidiaries in Henan province should be deemed from 12% to 20% of their total cash receipts from sales of residential units.
-Total cash receipts include cash receipts proceeds from pre-sales of our properties that are recorded as customer deposits, which partly comprise mortgage loan proceeds received in our account from mortgage lending banks.
+For our subsidiaries located in various cities, income tax is levied at the statutory rate of 25% on income as reported in the statutory financial statements after appropriate tax adjustments except in 2009 and 2010 when, in accordance with local provisional tax regulations in Henan province, the local tax authority in Zhengzhou determined that the taxable income of our PRC subsidiaries in Henan province should be deemed from 12% to 20% of their total cash receipts from sales of residential units.
+Total cash receipts include cash receipts include cash receipts include round that the taxable income provinces from pre-sales of our properties that are recorded as customer deposits, which partly comprise mortgage loan proceeds received in our account from mortgage lending banks.
 In addition, the local tax authority of Zhengzhou city approved the application of the deemed profit method for the CIT settlement of Zhengzhou Modern City project in 2013.
-We have made full provision for the corporate income tax, or CIT, payable by our PRC subsidiaries based on the statutory income tax rate of 25%, after appropriate adjustments to our taxable income used in the calculation.
-The difference between tax payable on our actual taxable income and tax levied on the deemed taxable income basis had been treated as an unrecognized tax benefit under ASC 740-10 "Income Tax", or ASC 740-10, which has a balance of US\$16.3 million as of December 31, 2013.
-The current year movement in ASC 740-10 liability of US\$8.8 million, was recognized as a reduction of unrecognized tax benefits due to expiration of a five year statute of limitations period in Henan Xinyuan Real Estate Co,.
-Ltd. The addition of US\$16.3 million in 2013 mainly relates to the application of the deemed profit method by the local tax authority of Zhengzhou city related to the Zhengzhou Modern City project upon completion of the development project.
+We have made provision for the corporate income tax, or CIT, payable by our PRC subsidiaries based on the statutory income tax rate of 25%, after appropriate adjustments to our taxable income used in the calculation.
+The difference between tax payable on our actual taxable income and tax levied on the deemed taxable income basis had been treated as an unrecognized tax benefit under ASC 740-10 "Income Tax", or ASC 740-10, which has a balance of US\$14.0 million as of December 31, 2014.
+The current year movement in ASC 740-10 liability of US\$8.6 million, US\$4.5 million was recognized as a reduction of unrecognized tax benefits due to expiration of a three year statute of limitations period in Henan Xinyuan Real Estate Co., Ltd., and the amount of US\$4.1 million was recognized due to the receipt of the official tax invoice in 2014.
+The addition of US\$6.3 million in 2014 mainly relates to the application of the deemed profit method by the local tax authority of Zhengzhou city related to t